 - Dielectric: Dielectric is better known as substrate and is utilized for maintenance of isolation among layers and wirings.

 - Via or Through-hole: Vias are for making a connection among two different layers for switching on each other.
 The bigger vias are utilized as part plugins while the other known as non-plating through-hole is utilized for fixing screws and positioning surface mounting for the process of assembly.

 - Solder Mask: All of the copper surfaces are not welded with tin.
 Hence, in surroundings with no tin, certain material is printed for avoiding short-circuiting.
 The solder mask is divided into different colors depending on the process under consideration.
 The common colors of solder masks are blue, red, and green.

 - Silk Screen: The main function of silkscreen is marking position frame and name of every part in order to make it easy for maintenance and assembly process identification.

-- Density: The development of PCB’s density has been achieved decades ago through development of circuit integration and implementation of new technologies in processes.
+- Density: The development of PCB’s density has been achieved decades ago through the development of circuit integration and implementation of new technologies in processes.

 - Reliability: Different inspections, aging tests, and performance tests are making PCBs more reliable.
 The reliability period increases for over 20 years.

-- Design: Based on performance requirements of the PCBs such as mechanical, chemical, electrical, and physical performances, design of PCB is standardized now with higher efficiency and lower time constraints.
+- Design: Based on performance requirements of the PCBs such as mechanical, chemical, electrical, and physical performances, the design of PCB is standardized now with higher efficiency and lower time constraints.